lsst-tstn/tstn-019/argocd.rst

   cluster-config:
     namespaces:
       - auxtel
+      - eas
       - maintel
       - obssys
       - kafka-producers
       - ospl-daemon

 This sets the namespaces for all sites.
-This configuration can be overridden on a per site basis, but it is not recommended for production environments such as the summit, base and NCSA test stand.
+This configuration can be overridden on a per site basis, but it is not recommended for summit environment.

-The site specific configuration files only need to contain the `deployEnv` keyword.
+The site specific configuration files only needs to contain the `deployEnv` keyword.
 The ``values-ncsa-teststand.yaml`` is shown as an example.

 ::

   deployEnv: ncsa-teststand

-If one does want to override the list of namespaces for a particular site, this is how it would be done for a site specific file.
+If you want to override the list of namespaces for a particular site, this is how it would be done for a site specific file.

 ::